-This resource is suitable for people of faith as well as those with none, as everything you need is on the sheet.
+This resource is suitable for people of faith as well as those with none, as everything is provided on the sheet.
 All we ask is that everyone taking part is open to the possibility of encountering God as they journey each day with the resource through Holy Week.
 The poem is an original by Tony Cook that is written to help tell the accounts of Holy Week in a slightly different way.
-If you'd rather, you could use the suggested bible readings instead of the poem.
+If you would rather, you could use the suggested Bible readings instead of the poem.